budziun/ytToMP3/README.md

 # MP3 YT Downloader

 ### Description
 This is a simple tool for downloading audio from YouTube videos and converting them to `.mp3` format.
-The program fetches audio streams from YouTube and uses `ffmpeg` for post-processing to convert them into high-quality `.mp3` files.
+The program fetches audio streams from YouTube and uses `ffmpeg` for post-processing to convert them into high-quality `.mp3` files `bitrate 192 kbps`.

 ### Requirements
 Before running the program, you need to install the following dependencies: